-- Overall command and control of an incident; - Establishing response objectives and strategies; - Providing information to authorities regarding reportable incidents; and - Scheduling meetings to update the response plan.
+- Overall command and control of an incident. - Establishing response objectives and strategies. - Providing information to authorities regarding reportable incidents. - Scheduling meetings to update the response plan.

-When personnel are on-site during the Water Treatment Period there will be a few Hazardous Materials, in relatively small volumes, under their control and therefore they would react immediately to a spill and contact the Site Manager.
+During the water treatment period, there will be personnel on-site with Hazardous Materials, in relatively small volumes, under their control.
+In the event of a spill, the personnel would react immediately to a spill and contact the Site Manager.